Writing & Living in Hanoi, Vietnam

 Next, imagine the waves are gently lapping over your feet.
-Every time you get caressed by a wave you feel that part of your body become more and more relaxed.
+Every time you get caressed by a wave you feel that part of your body becomes more and more relaxed.
 Once you have felt this relaxation take place, imagine the waves are creeping up to your ankles.
 And they become relaxed.

-As each part of your anatomy in turn relaxes you can move the wave higher up.
+As each part of your anatomy, in turn, relaxes you can move the wave higher up.
 With each wave flowing over you your body relaxes.
 Imagine the ebbing and flowing of each wave.
-In turn it relaxes your muscles and takes away with it any tension.
+In turn, it relaxes your muscles and takes away with it any tension.

 Concentrate on each individual wave and the way your body is increasingly becoming relaxed.
 Eventually, you will become so relaxed it will be difficult to fight sleep.